ajaygunalan/optimisation/README.md

 	- Then, look at how it converges for circular, elliptical contours and for rosenbrock functions.
 	-
 ## 13. Steepest Descent Method
-1. Convergence
-	- It depends upon the condition number H.
+1. Convergence depends upon the condition number H.
 	- For circular contours (1 iteration)
 	- For elliptical takes more iterations.